 I drew everything free-hand.
 Often the work started out as a square or rectangular outline….Then hard-edge shapes and designs seemed to appear from nowhere to fill the defined space.
 One layer fell upon another, with irregular interlocking geometries growing uncontrolled from the paper and the previously drawn shapes.
 On some days, the developing forms had a 3D perspective, commonly cubes or solid polygons… rarely, spheres and eggs.

 Throughout the process, surfaces became covered with shading and multiple, elaborate, repetitive patterns.
 I call the process a subconscious construction…layer after layer and piece after piece being added …. none of which was planned at the beginning.
 At the conclusion of the process, I was often surprised at what I saw on the paper and wondered how it got there.

-Constructing the Constructions: In 2017, I began volunteering at the Arizona Science Center where they have a maker space called CREATE.
-It washere that I first saw a laser cutter and immediately thought that this twenty-first century technology would enable me to create objects using the shapes and designs from my Subconscious Constructions.
+Constructing the Constructions: In 2017, I began volunteering at the Arizona Science Center where they had a maker space called CREATE.
+It was here that I first saw a laser cutter and immediately thought that this twenty-first century technology would enable me to create objects using the shapes and designs from my Subconscious Constructions.
 My pieces are designed on a laptop computer using Corel Draw Graphics Suite.
 It takes several hours to get the plans right, but once the plan is sent to the laser cutter, things happen fast.
-The laser beam moves back and forth, smoothly, and steadily over the material in an exciting, almost hypnotic, process that is enhanced by the noise of loud exhaust fans and the sweet smell of the burning wood.
+The laser beam moves smoothly, and steadily over the material in an exciting, almost hypnotic process that is enhanced by the noise of loud exhaust fans and the sweet smell of the burning wood.